The SEED Center

 Key Strategies for Green and Sustainability Programs

-The following strategies have been used at community colleges throughout the nation to help green and sustainable development concepts come alive in the classroom, in the campus environment, and in the broader community.
+The following strategies have been used at community colleges throughout the nation to help green and make sustainable development concepts come alive in the classroom, in the campus environment, and in the broader community.
+There are 15 specific practices that will energize green and sustainability programs on your campus and strengthen your college’s position as a sustainability leader in your community.

 First Steps